qql-art/qqlrs/README.md

     should look the same in both implementations (see "Fidelity expectations" for details).

--   **Performance:** Typically runs 1–3× faster than the original implementation, depending on the seed.
-Also supports **multicore rendering** of a single QQL, which can give an additional speedup factor of 2–3× on a machine with 4 physical cores.
+-   **Performance:** Between a faster core (sequential) implementation and support for **multicore rendering** of a single QQL, this renderer often runs 4–8× faster than the original.

 -   **Features:** This implementation has some additional knobs and dials, for speed, quality, flexibility, and fun.
 See "Features" below.